pbrn46/codepen-react-template/README.md

-# FreeCodeCamp CodePen Camper Recipe Box Challenge
+# FreeCodeCamp CodePen Template
-By Boris Wong, 2017-06-20
+By Boris Wong, YYYY-MM-DD

 This project was written to complete a FreeCodeCamp.com challenge.

-You can view the pen at https://codepen.io/PBrn46/full/yXbvMP/
+You can view the pen at https://codepen.io/PBrn46/full/XXXXXX/

 ## License